-Declaration of Land Restriction (Nonconversion Acknowledgment) - A form provided by the Floodplain building permit and these regulations, enclosures below elevated buildings and structures.
+Declaration of Land Restriction (Nonconversion Acknowledgment) - A form provided by the Floodplain Administrator to be signed by the owner and recorded on the property deed in official records of the Clerk of Courts, for the owner to agree not to convert or modify in any manner that is inconsistent with the terms of the building permit and these regulations, enclosures below elevated buildings and structures.
 By executing the agreement, the owner agrees to periodic inspections.